replicate/keepsake/web/docs/cli.md

 ```
 ## `replicate diff`

-Compare two experiments or commits.
+Compare two experiments or checkpoints.

-If an experiment ID is passed, it will pick the best commit from that experiment.
-If a primary metric is not defined in replicate.yaml, it will use the latest commit.
+If an experiment ID is passed, it will pick the best checkpoint from that experiment.
+If a primary metric is not defined in replicate.yaml, it will use the latest checkpoint.

 ### Usage

 ```
-replicate diff <id> <id> [flags]
+replicate diff <ID> <ID> [flags]
 ```

 ### Flags